dankamongmen/scblockchain/README.md

 The ledger must never be modified externally while `catena` is running.
 Doing so will result in undefined behavior, possibly corrupting the ledger.

+HTTP service will be provided on port 80 by default; this can be changed with the `-p` parameter.
+Specifying a port of 0 will disable HTTP service.

 ### Interactive use of catena

 The following commands are available when catena is invoked interactively (this